Jinnial/Interns_API_Docs/source/includes/_students.md

 StuSchool | The sending school of the student
-StrandID | The ID of the stand the student is in StrandSession | The meeting time of their strand
+StrandID | The ID of the stand the student is in StrandSession | The meeting time of their strand StuAge | The age of the student
+StuEmail | The student's email address

 <aside class="warning">
 The data above will only be returned if the user account exists.
 If the <code>result</code> value returns false, the user account does not exist.
 Please handle this response appropriately by having them register for an account.